 Maternal obesity is a worldwide problem associated with increased risk of metabolic diseases in the offspring.
-Genetic deletion of the Gastric Inhibitory Polypeptide Receptor (GIPR) prevents high fat diet induced obesity in mice due to specific changes in energy and fat cell metabolism.
-We investigated whether GIP-associated pathways may be targeted by fetal programming and mimicked the situation by exposing pregnant mice to control or high fat diet (HFD) during pregnancy (IU) and lactation (L).
-Male wild type (WT) and Gipr^{-/-} offspring received control chow until 25 weeks of age followed by 20 weeks of HFD.
-Gipr^{-/-} offspring of mice exposed to HFD during IU/L became insulin resistant, obese, exhibited increased adipose tissue inflammation and decreased peripheral tissue substrate utilization after being re-introduced to HFD similar to WT mice on regular chow during IU/L. They showed decreased hypothalamic insulin sensitivity compared to Gipr^{-/-} mice on control diet during IU/L. DNA-methylation analysis revealed increased methylation of CpG-dinucleotides and differential transcription factor binding of promoter regions of genes involved in lipid oxidation in muscle of Gipr^{-/-} offspring on HFD during IU/L which were inversely correlated with gene expression levels.
+Genetic deletion of the gastric inhibitory polypeptide (GIP) receptor (GIPR) prevents high-fat diet (HFD)-induced obesity in mice due to specific changes in energy and fat cell metabolism.
+We investigated whether GIP-associated pathways may be targeted by fetal programming and mimicked the situation by exposing pregnant mice to control or HFD during pregnancy (intrauterine [IU]) and lactation (L).
+Male wild-type (WT) and $Gipr^{-/-}$ offspring received control chow until 25 weeks of age followed by 20 weeks of HFD. $Gipr^{-/-}$ offspring of mice exposed to HFD during IU/L became insulin resistant and obese and exhibited increased adipose tissue inflammation and decreased peripheral tissue substrate utilization after being reintroduced to HFD, similar to WT mice on regular chow during IU/L. They showed decreased hypothalamic insulin sensitivity compared with $Gipr^{-/-}$ mice on control diet during IU/L. DNA methylation analysis revealed increased methylation of CpG dinucleotides and differential transcription factor binding of promoter regions of genes involved in lipid oxidation in the muscle of $Gipr^{-/-}$ offspring on HFD during IU/L, which were inversely correlated with gene expression levels.
 Our data identify GIP-regulated metabolic pathways that are targeted by fetal programming.

-Gastric inhibitory polypeptide (GIP) is released from the duodenum after nutrient intake and regulates post-prandial insulin secretion (1).
+Gastric inhibitory polypeptide (GIP) is released from the duodenum after nutrient intake and regulates postprandial insulin secretion (1).
 GIP is known for its anabolic effects in adipocytes (2) and has been shown to stimulate the activity of lipoprotein lipase in adipose tissue in vitro (3) (4).
-Genetic ablation of the GIP receptor (GIPR) protects from high fat diet (HFD) induced obesity and insulin resistance in mice (5).
-GIPR knockout (Gipr^{-/-}) mice use fat as energy substrate rather than storing it in adipocytes.
-Moreover, central appetite regulating pathways are down regulated in ovariectomized female Gipr^{-/-} mice (6) and energy expenditure is increased in Gipr^{-/-} mice exposed to a high glycemic index (7) or a high fat (8) diet.
+Genetic ablation of the GIP receptor (GIPR) protects from high-fat diet (HFD)-induced obesity and insulin resistance in mice (5).
+GIPR knockout ($Gipr^{-/-}$) mice use fat as energy substrate rather than storing it in adipocytes.
+Moreover, central appetite-regulating pathways are downregulated in ovariectomized female $Gipr^{-/-}$ mice (6), and energy expenditure is increased in $Gipr^{-/-}$ mice exposed to a high-glycemic index diet (7) or an HFD (8).

-Since Gipr^{-/-} mice are protected from obesity when exposed to a post-weaning HFD, we hypothesized, that this phenotype may be lost when these mice were exposed to the same HFD during pregnancy (IU) and lactation (L).
-The intra uterine milieu has a persisting influence on the development of adult diseases (9) (10).
-Maternal caloric malnutrition as well as over nutrition during IU and L can induce metabolic disturbances later in life in offspring (11) (12).
-Animal studies have shown that mice exposed to a maternal HFD during IU/L and weaned onto a standard chow developed adiposity, insulin resistance and hepatosteatosis later in life (13) (14).
-Not only the diet during IU/L, but also the post-weaning diet is important for the manifestation of metabolic diseases.
-Studies investigating the interaction of a HFD during IU/L and post-weaning usually apply the HFD continuously from pre-mating throughout the end of the study in adulthood.
-However, in terms of programming effects of metabolic diseases studies investigating a "second hit" later in life (e. g. a HFD) after a time frame of regular diet might better reflect the adult onset of obesity as shown recently (15).
-Recent work suggests that the intra uterine milieu induces epigenetic alterations, such as DNA-methylation and histone modifications, which affect gene transcription that persists life-long (16).
-Pathways targeted by epigenetic programming are of eminent importance to develop strategies reducing the metabolic risks faced by offspring of obese mothers.
-We therefore chose a model in which extensive research has already identified some pathways involved in the protection from obesity, the Gipr^{-/-} mouse.
+Since $Gipr^{-/-}$ mice are protected from obesity when exposed to a postweaning HFD, we hypothesized that this phenotype may be lost when these mice were exposed to the same HFD during pregnancy (intrauterine [IU]) and lactation (L).
+The IU milieu has a persisting influence on the development of adult diseases (9,10).
+Maternal caloric malnutrition as well as overnutrition during IU and L can induce metabolic disturbances later in life in offspring (11,12).
+Animal studies have shown that mice exposed to a maternal HFD during IU/L and weaned onto a standard chow developed adiposity, insulin resistance, and hepatosteatosis later in life (13,14).
+Not only the diet during IU/L but also the postweaning diet is important for the manifestation of metabolic diseases.
+Studies investigating the interaction of an HFD during IU/L and postweaning usually apply the HFD continuously from premating throughout the end of the study in adulthood.